Mardi Gras Museums Offer a Colorful Taste of Carnival

 Museums dedicated to the history and ritual of Carnival are open for visits year-round.
 Here are some suggested stops.

-So you've planned a visit to Louisiana but it doesn't coincide with the date of Mardi Gras?
+So you've planned a visit to Louisiana but it doesn't coincide with the dates of Mardi Gras?
 Well, too bad you'll miss the state's signature celebration, but you can still get a taste of the color and pageantry that accompany this spectacular annual extravaganza.

-While you're in New Orleans, stop by Arnaud's restaurant in the French Quarter, where you can not only enjoy a fine meal in an elegant atmosphere, but you can also take a free stroll through the Germaine Wells Mardi Gras Museum on the second floor.
+While you're in New Orleans, stop by Arnaud's restaurant in the French Quarter, where you can not only enjoy a fine meal in an elegant atmosphere, but also take a free stroll through the Germaine Wells Mardi Gras Museum on the second floor.
 The display showcases beautiful gowns and memorabilia worn by "royalty" in past Carnival events.

 Learn more about Mardi Gras traditions.